The Great Compromise and the US Constitution

-The United States Constitution was created in 1787 to replace America’s first constitution, known as the Articles of Confederation.
-These had proven largely ineffective in guaranteeing strong central government, shown especially through the lack of a coordinated response to Shays’ Rebellion.
+The United States Constitution was created in 1787 to replace America’s first unofficial Constitution, known as the Articles of Confederation.

-The Constitution proper, “the supreme law of the land” that continues to govern the country even today first came into effect in March of 1789 after its ratification by the requisite number of states.
+The Constitution that continues to govern the country today first came into effect in March of 1789 after its ratification by the required number of states.

-In 1787, 55 delegates from all 13 states met to draft the document.
-As you might imagine, these 55 men all had varying opinions about what the new Constitution should look like and wanted to promote the interests of their own states.
-Plenty of debate ensued.
+In 1787, 55 delegates from all 13 states met to draft the document that would eventually become the Constitution.
+As you might imagine, these 55 men all had varying opinions about what the new Constitution should contain and wanted to promote the interests of their states.

-In this article, we’ll focus on the Great Compromise.
+In this article, we’ll focus on the Great Compromise of 1787.

 The Great Compromise Definition and Explanation